-Major David W. Simpson is an Assistant Professor of Aerospace Studies and the Recruiting Flight Commander of Detachment 820 at Texas Tech University.
+Major David W. Simpson is an Assistant Professor of Aerospace Studies and the Recruiting and Education Flight Commander of Detachment 820 at Texas Tech University.
 Major Simpson graduated from Wichita State University in 1999 and earned a Bachelor of Liberal Arts.
 Additionally, Major Simpson completed his Masters in Criminology in 2005.
 Prior to his assignment at Texas Tech Major Simpson was the Commander of the Air Force Office of Special Investigations, Detachment 523, Izmir, Turkey.

 Major Simpson enlisted in the Navy in 1990 as an Aviation Machinist Mate.
 He served as an Intermediate maintenance level mechanic at Naval Air Station Whidbey Island, WA.
 In 1994, he joined the Naval Reserves until 1999 then enlisted in the Air Force Reserves.
 Major Simpson attended Officers Training School and was commissioned in 2000 as a Logistics Readiness Officer and served as the flight commander of five separate flights and an Installation Deployment Officer.
 In 2007, Major Simpson graduated from the Federal Law Enforcement Training Center.
 Major Simpson served as a criminal case agent, counterintelligence case agent, criminal branch chief, Director of Operations and a commander.
 Major Simpson has served in Afghanistan, Iraq, Japan, Kuwait, Kyrgyzstan, Malaysia, Saudi Arabia, Somalia and Turkey.

 1999 Bachelor of Liberal Arts, Wichita State University, KS